Captain's Holiday: Releases

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

 Reception

 In 2010, Zack Handlen of The A.V.
 Club reviewed the episode and gave it a grade of B.

 In 2012, Keith R.A.
 DeCandido of Tor.com gave the episode three out of ten.

-In l 2018, Tom's Guide rated "Captain's Holiday" one of the 15 best episodes featuring Picard.
+In 2018, Tom's Guide rated "Captain's Holiday" one of the 15 best episodes featuring Picard.

 CBR rated the relationship between Picard and Vash as the 12th best romance of Star Trek.

 In 2020, Vulture recommended as one of the best Star Trek episodes to watch along with Star Trek: Picard, noting: "It’s not really a good episode, but it’s fun."